School Committee - February 06, 2025

 Did everyone?

-I would like to thank everyone for showing up and sharing
+I would like to thank everyone for showing up and sharing your thoughts about these important things.

-your thoughts about these important things and I was listening to everybody.
+And I was listening to everybody.

 So the next item on the agenda is the discussion of the calendar.

-So I would like to, Avi, would you like me to bounce this to you as the chair of the calendar committee or do you want me to start it off?
+So I would like to, Avi, would you like me to bounce this to you as the chair of the calendar committee?

-Do we have the three versions of the calendar ready to put up on the screen at any point or?
+Do we have the three versions of the calendar ready to put up on the screen at any point?
+Or I know everyone has had an opportunity to see them.

-I didn't, they're in your folder.
+I can grab, I didn't, they're in your folder.

-So I can read them.
+So I can read them that way.

 I can read them.

+I can read them.
 So the, what happened was.

+Hold on.
 If we're going to, I just didn't know.

 I didn't know I would leave this discussion, but I have no problem doing that.
+I was just going to say, I'm just, I'm not set up.
+I just wasn't set up to share the screen.

-agreement between the Sharon Teachers Association and this district is that if this committee passes a calendar that starts before Labor Day, or in order for us to start before Labor Day, we require an agreement with the STA on that calendar.
+But I think the, the summary real quick for where we are is last meeting, we voted two versions of a calendar to submit to the sharing teachers union.
+And again, just for any, any folks watching who aren't aware, the agreement between the sharing teachers association and this district is that if this committee passes a calendar that starts before Labor Day, or in order for us to start before Labor Day, we require an agreement with the STA on that calendar.

-So we can, in short, have a calendar either A, that starts before Labor Day, and we can agree with the STA on them,
+So we can, in short, have a calendar, either a, that starts before Labor Day, and we can agree with the STA on, or we can start post Labor Day.

-Last year, I think I speak for a real majority of this town that starting post Labor Day, and certainly in the way that we went about handling that calendar, created a lot of heartache.
+Last year, I think I speak for the, for a real majority of this town that's starting post Labor Day.

 So we all have three versions of a calendar.

-Their membership very much values like the day at the end of holiday break next year, the day before Thanksgiving, et cetera.
+They do all incorporate some days that the STA was honest with us, their membership very much values, like the, the day at the end of holiday break next year, the day before Thanksgiving, et cetera.

-All three of those calendars and any one of them that passes with four votes from this committee, I believe my opinion is we should then send back to the STA and any calendar that this committee can pass.
+And so if we, my belief or my view is that tonight we should vote all three of those calendars and any one of them that passes with four votes from this committee, I believe, my opinion is we should then send back to the STA.
+And any calendar that this committee can pass.

 If that's one, then that becomes the calendar.

-If that is more than one, then the STA will vote and ratify one of those calendars and we'll move on from there.
+If that is more than one, then the STA will vote and ratify one of those calendars and we'll, we'll move on from there.

 We would then just have to vote it again.

-If people don't object to voting all three of them, because again, I think this community feels very passionately and strongly and not necessarily all on the same page about these calendars.
+If, if people don't object to voting all three of them, because again, I think this community feels very passionately and strongly and not necessarily all on the same page about these calendars.

 So I think we owe it to this community to give all three of these calendars that the STA has sent to us an honest shake.

-But again, the STA took the time and the energy
+But again, the STA took the time and the energy to create these three versions.

-We would have to, I think, vote them contingent on an administrative review or review by administration just to make sure they meet all the needs from like a half-day perspective, PD perspective, et cetera.
+Jane has, has looked them.
+We would have to vote them just, and I say Jane, Peter also has looked at them.
+We would have to, I think, vote them contingent on an administrative review or view by administration just to make sure they meet all the needs from like a half day perspective, PD perspective, et cetera.

 Any calendar that gets four votes, send over to the STA and move forward.